 Need for hospital admission

-If your vomiting cannot be controlled, you may need to be admitted to hospital so that doctors can assess your condition and give you the right treatment to protect you and your little one.
+If you can not control your vomiting, you may need to be admitted to the hospital so that doctors can assess your condition and give you the right treatment to protect you and your little one.

 Will it harm my baby?